In the U.S., states — not science — decide what counts as a coronavirus outbreak

 “We have moved our schools into a situation where it may not be as safe and healthy as recommended by medical professionals," said Mike Beranek, president of the Iowa State Educators Association.

-Beranek, who is on leave from his job as a third-grade teacher in West De Moines while working for the union, said the rules make it difficult to control outbreaks among students and staff members.
+Beranek, who is on leave from his job as a third-grade teacher in West Des Moines while working for the union, said the rules make it difficult to control outbreaks among students and staff members.
 Although Iowa does not track or report coronavirus cases in schools, an independent effort led by a couple from Ames has found hundreds of positive diagnoses across the system.
 In some districts, schools remain open, although dozens of students are in quarantine.

 To Des Moines Public Schools Superintendent Tom Ahart, the danger was too great.
 When the Education Department denied the district’s request to delay in-person classes, Ahart filed a lawsuit and ignored the state’s order.
 Classes in Des Moines have been online-only since early September.